Haseeb-21/Web-Project/breakdownOfWork.md

 - Ensured users can now only see their own reminders.
 - Moved database out of models/userModel.js and into database.js.
 Imported the database into userModel.
 - Updated reminders ejs to display user's name.
+- Added user creation functionality.
+- Modified register EJS to indicate if trying to register with an email already in use.
+- Modified login EJS to prompt user to retype credentials after successfully registering.